althingi-net/lagasafn-xml/README.md

 | PDF      | https://www.althingi.is/lagasafn/pdf/nuna/1944033.pdf                                 |
 | **XML**  | https://github.com/althingi-net/lagasafn-xml/blob/master/xml/1944.33.xml              |

 The entire law can be downloaded in HTML form, in a zip file, at http://www.althingi.is/lagasafn/zip-skra-af-lagasafni/.
 Versions are denoted by Parliament number, higher numbers meaning more recent.
-The version number "148c" for example, means "the 148th Parliament" and the letter "a" means that it's the version of the legal codex that was in effect when that Parliament convened.
+The version number "151c" for example, means "the 151th Parliament" and the letter "c" means that it's the version of the legal codex that was in effect when that Parliament convened.

 It is developed and tested on Ubuntu, but should work on anything that runs Python 3.
 These instructions assume a Unix-based operating system.